Best low-interest credit cards

 Welcome offer

 The BMO Preferred Rate Mastercard is a simple, no-frills credit card with a low-interest rate of 13.99% for purchases and 15.99% for cash advances.
 You won't earn any rewards points or cash back, but this card's low rate can help you save money and pay down your balance faster.
 Get a rate of 0.99% on balance transfers for 9 months with a 2% transfer fee.
-Plus, get the $29 annual fee waived in the first year.
+Plus, get the $29 annual fee waived by your first anniversary.

 • Low APR of 13.99% for purchases and 15.99% for cash advances.

 • Get a rate of 0.99% on balance transfers for 9 months with a 2% transfer fee.
-Plus, get the $29 annual fee waived in the first year.
+Plus, get the $29 annual fee waived by your first anniversary.

 • Purchase Protection, Extended Warranty coverage and Zero Liability protection.